Pat the Bunny (musician)

-Patrick Schneeweis, known better by his stage name Pat the Bunny, is a retired American musician, singer-songwriter and producer.
-He has been the front man of notable folk punk and anarcho-punk groups Johnny Hobo and the Freight Trains, Wingnut Dishwashers Union, and Ramshackle Glory.
+Patrick Schneeweis, better known by his former stage name Pat the Bunny, is an American musician, singer-songwriter, and producer.
+He was the front man of several notable folk punk and anarcho-punk groups including Johnny Hobo and the Freight Trains, Wingnut Dishwashers Union, and Ramshackle Glory.
+He is currently in the band Friends in Real Life.
 Originally based out of Brattleboro, Vermont, he lived in Tucson, Arizona during the final part of his musical career.
-His writing often describes topics such as life under capitalism, drug addiction, and the importance of pursuing radical ways of relating socially and economically usually through anarchism and DIY ethic.
+His writing often describes topics such as life under capitalism, drug addiction, and the importance of pursuing radical ways of relating socially and economically, usually through anarchism and the DIY ethic.

 Biography

 Schneeweis was born in Brattleboro, Vermont.
 He has been playing music with his younger brother, Michael, for a long time.
-He attended The Putney School for a short period of time.
-His father Charlie Schneeweis plays the trumpet.
+He attended the Putney School for a short period of time.
+His father, Charlie Schneeweis, plays the trumpet.

-In 2009 Pat checked himself into rehab for heroin and alcohol addiction.
+In 2009, Schneeweis checked himself into rehab for heroin and alcohol addiction.
 He stated on his website that he was not sure if he would continue with music after rehab.
-Once out of rehab, he moved to Tucson, Arizona and formed Ramshackle Glory.
-After rehab Pat released a slew of Ramshackle Glory records, solo acoustic records, and split albums with other DIY musicians.
+Once out of rehab, he moved to Tucson, Arizona, and formed Ramshackle Glory.
+After rehab, Schneeweis released a slew of Ramshackle Glory records, solo acoustic records, and split albums with other DIY musicians.
 He toured both with Ramshackle Glory and independently for the next five years.

-In February 2016 he announced that he was at least temporarily retiring from music, stating that the ideologies of punk rock and anarchism no longer matched his own.
+In February 2016, he announced that he was at least temporarily retiring from music, stating that the ideologies of punk rock and anarchism no longer matched his own.
 Ramshackle Glory played their final show at the final Plan-it-X Fest in June 2016.
-They released their final album One Last Big Job in December 2016.
-Patrick Schneeweis announced he will eventually be donating the proceeds of his solo work and band's releases through social media music platform Bandcamp to charitable organizations supporting music education.
+They released their final album, "One Last Big Job," in December 2016.
+Patrick Schneeweis announced he will eventually donate the proceeds of his solo work and his band's releases through the social media music platform Bandcamp to bail funds in Vermont and Arizona.

-In 2019, Pat was brought out by Ceschi to play "This City Is Killing Me" off of their split EP.
-It is unclear if Pat will continue playing shows in the future.
+In 2019, Schneeweis was brought out by Ceschi to play "This City Is Killing Me" off of their split EP.

+In January 2025, Schneeweis returned with a new band, Friends in Real Life.
+Their debut album released in February 2025.